Amey-Thakur/DATA-WAREHOUSING-AND-MINING-AND-DATA-WAREHOUSING-AND-MINING-LAB/README.md

      ========================================================================================= -->
 ## Usage Guidelines

+This repository is openly shared to support learning and knowledge exchange across the academic community.

-**For Students:**
+**For Students**
-- Utilize these materials as supplementary study resources alongside your coursework.
-- Practice with question papers to familiarize yourself with exam patterns.
-- Use WEKA tool for hands-on practice with data mining algorithms.
+Use these resources as reference materials for understanding data mining algorithms, concepts, and preparing for examinations.
+All content is organized for self-paced learning.

-**For Educators:**
+**For Educators**
-- Feel free to reference these materials for lab examples and teaching support.
-- Students may refer to these as additional learning resources.
+These materials may serve as curriculum references, lab examples, or supplementary teaching resources.
+Attribution is appreciated when utilizing content.

-**For Researchers:**
+**For Researchers**
-- Materials are available for academic research purposes.
-- Please cite appropriately if using any content from this repository.
+The documentation and organization may provide insights into academic resource curation and educational content structuring.

 ---